bmehdi777/tv_bot/README.md

 ### Prerequisites
 Install pip package :
 - Beautifulsoup4
-- lxml
+- dryscrape
 - xmltodict
-- xvfbwrapper
 - weather-api
-- six
-- urllib3
 - python-telegram-bot

-- webkit-server
-- idna
-- future
+You can install them manually or use the :
+>pip install -r requirement

 ### Installing
-You absolutely need to run the "install.sh" file.
+You absolutely need to run the "install.sh" file :
 >./install.sh

 ## Built with